rkohli3/india-famafrench/docs/shrt_sllng_ind.rst

 You can also ``Download`` the `table <https://www.nseindia.com/content/slbs/slb_elg_sec.csv>`_ showing the short availabilities.
-The link redirects you the NSE website for an automatic download.
+The link redirects you to the NSE website for an automatic download.